SVA-SE/kilde/README.md

 1. Download the package from [here](https://ci.appveyor.com/api/projects/trosendal/kilde/artifacts/kilde_0.1.zip)
 2. Start R
-3. Navigate the the directory that you saved the file to, perhaps your Downloads folder like this:
+3. Navigate the directory that you saved the file to, perhaps your Downloads folder like this:

     ```r
     setwd("C:/Users/thomas.rosendal/Downloads")
     ```
 4. Install the package like this:

     ```r